thepawan33/ServiceQuery-React/README.md

 - **Axios**: Axios is used to make API calls to communicate with the backend for query submission and management.
 Axios interceptors are implemented to handle token refresh automatically when the JWT expires.

+- **Redux & Redux Toolkit**: Redux and Redux Toolkit are used for state management, making it easier to manage and update the global state (like alerts etc.).

 - **React Router**: React Router is used for navigation between different pages of the platform, such as the home page and the admin panel.

 - **CSS**: The project uses CSS for styling the user interface and making it responsive across different screen sizes.